veblush/PyAuParser/README.rst

 Simplified Tree
 ---------------

-Parse tree is quite verbose to capture structure correctly.
+A parse tree is quite verbose to capture structure correctly.
 Therefore it's necessary to abstract a tree.
 Usually there is an additional process to transform a parse tree to an abstract syntax tree.
 It's however bothersome.
 To handle this problem, a feature building a simplified tree is provided.
 Simply call the following function::